llSourcell/How_to_make_a_text_summarizer/README.md

 ### Build a vocabulary of words
 The [vocabulary-embedding](./vocabulary-embedding.ipynb)
-notebook describes how a dictionary is built for the tokens and how an initial embedding matrix is built from [GloVe](http://nlp.stanford.edu/projects/glove/)
+notebook describes how a dictionary is built for the tokens and how an initial embedding matrix is built from [GloVe](http://nlp.stanford.edu/projects/glove/).

 ### Train a model
-[train](./train.ipynb) notebook describes how a model is trained on the data using [Keras](http://keras.io/)
+The [train](./train.ipynb) notebook describes how a model is trained on the data using [Keras](http://keras.io/).

 ### Use model to generate new headlines
-[predict](./predict.ipynb) generate headlines by the trained model and showes the attention weights used to pick words from the description.
+The [predict](./predict.ipynb) notebook generate headlines by the trained model and showes the attention weights used to pick words from the description.
 The text generation includes a feature which was not described in the original paper, it allows for words that are outside the training vocabulary to be copied from the description to the generated headline.

 ## Examples of headlines generated
-Good (cherry picking) examples of headlines generated
+Good (cherry-picked) examples of headlines generated:
 ![cherry picking of generated headlines](./cherry_picking.png)
 ![cherry picking of generated headlines](./cherry_picking1.png)